 Increasingly, tuition continues to rise, saddling millions of students with large amounts of student loan debt.
-In fact, the average student is carrying $37,172 in student loan debt, according to CNBC.
+In fact, the average student is graduating with almost $30,000 in student loans.
 That’s slightly more than a Tesla Model 3 or even a wedding.
 Without students loans, many people would not even be able to attend college.

 For most anyone heading to college, student loans will become a fact of life.
 But where do student loans come from, how much can you borrow, and what is the true cost?
 In this article, you’ll learn all about how student loans work.